Alcohol and the Adolescent Brain

 Drinking Levels Defined

 Binge Drinking: The National Institute on Alcohol Abuse and Alcoholism (NIAAA) defines binge drinking as a pattern of drinking alcohol that brings blood alcohol concentration (BAC) to 0.08%—or 0.08 grams of alcohol per deciliter—or more.
-This typically happens if a woman has four or more drinks, or a man has five or more drinks, within about 2 hours.
+This typically happens if a woman has four or more drinks, or a man has five or more drinks, within about two hours.
 However, research shows that fewer drinks in the same time frame are necessary to reach the same BAC in adolescents (compared to adults): only three drinks for adolescent females and three to five drinks for adolescent males, depending on their age and size.12

 Research suggests that the patterns in adolescent brain development may increase the likelihood of adolescents engaging in unsafe behaviors such as alcohol use.5 For example, the systems of the brain that respond to rewards and stressors are very active in adolescence.